 4. “Heart Healthy” symbols need to be put on low carbohydrate foods, not low-fat

-Heart healthy symbols need to be removed from low-fat, high carbohydrate food packages and restaurant menu items.
-Those symbols rightfully belong on low carbohydrate foods such as eggs, butter, cheese, nuts, olives, vegetables, and fruit.
+Heart-healthy symbols need to be removed from low-fat, high carbohydrate food packages and restaurant menu items.
+Those symbols rightfully belong to low carbohydrate foods such as eggs, butter, cheese, nuts, olives, vegetables, and fruit.

 5. We need a massive reduction of processed carbohydrates in our stores, restaurants, schools, and workplaces.